 - 24. In addition to wind and solar, long-term decarbonisation targets are expected to require investment in a wide portfolio of technologies, including some renewables which currently have relatively high costs.
 Available evidence 16 suggests that there is strong potential for cost reduction as the deployment of some promising technologies increases.
 The Bank will therefore continue to focus its support on the early deployment of these technologies with the aim of increasing industrial learning and promoting future cost reduction.
 When appraising such projects, however, it is difficult to estimate the contribution of an individual project to future cost reductions.
 As set out in Annex II, the Bank will in general assume a positive overall economic justification for such projects. - 25.
-Other low-carbon technologies are also playing an important role in long-term net-zero emission scenarios by 2050.
-The Bank's eligibility conditions for support for nuclear power generation and fuel cycle projects remain unchanged from the previous policy, and are set out in Annex II. - 26.
-In comparison with power generation, renewable heat is still at a relatively early stage of adoption.
-Under the recast Renewable Energy Directive17, Member States will endeavour to increase the share of renewable energy supplied for heating and cooling.
-As set out in detail in the Annex, renewable heating technologies (e.g. geothermal, ambient air, biomass, solar) are all eligible for support by the Bank.
+For the purposes of this review, the Bank's policy for support for nuclear power generation and fuel cycle projects remains fully applicable and unchanged from the previous policy approved by the Board in 2013. - 26.
+The decision to phase out power and heat generation from fossil fuel sources results in the application of a new emission standard by the Bank.
+The technologies and types of projects

-15 This is established under Article 33 of Regulation (EU) 2018/1999 on the Governance of the Energy Union and Climate Action.
+&lt;sup>15 This is established under Article 33 of Regulation (EU) 2018/1999 on the Governance of the Energy Union and Climate Action.

-16 For a recent survey, see JRC Technical Report (2018), Cost development of low-carbon energy technologies: scenario-based cost trajectories to 2050.
+&lt;sup>16 For a recent survey, see JRC Technical Report (2018), Cost development of low-carbon energy technologies: scenario-based cost trajectories to 2050.